 - Leverage your network to find successful proposal and/or peers who have been through the application process (whether successful or not).

-- Prepare a 1-page summary of your project to send by email to the NSF program officer(s) listed in the DDRIG solicitation for your chosen program.
+- Prepare a 1-page summary of your project to send by email to the NSF program officer(s) for your chosen program.
 Request a phone call to discuss your project, including its fit with the program, or feedback by email.

 - Read carefully pertinent sections of the NSF Proposal and Award Policies and Procedures Guide (PAPPG).
 Highlight or otherwise take note of important information.